adshares/adshares-docs/adserver/api/oauth.rst

     :query scope: (optional) a space delimited list of scopes
     :query state: (optional) CSRF token, will be returned in callback

+    :>json string location: callback URI (containing code in query).
+Present if `no_redirect` param was set

     **Example response if no_redirect param is present**:

     .. sourcecode:: http